About Penthrox

 - It allows your child to self-administer pain relief.

-- It can reduce the need to give pain relief using needles.
+- It can reduce the need to give pain relieving injections using needles.

 Preparing for Penthrox

-Before we give your child Penthrox, we will check that it is safe for them.
+We will also check that it is safe for them.

 We do not use Penthrox if your child: